llogiq/mutagen/README.md

 Install `cargo-mutagen`, which can be done by running `cargo install cargo-mutagen`.
 Run `cargo mutagen` on the project under test for a complete mutation test evaluation.

-The mutants can also be run manually: `cargo test` will compile code and write the performed mutations to `target/mutagen/mutations.txt`.
-This file contains ids descriptions of performed mutations.
+The mutants can also be run manually: `cargo test` will compile code and write the performed mutations to `target/mutagen/mutations`.
+This file contains ids and descriptions of possible mutations.
-Then, the environment variable `MUTATION_ID` can be used to activate a single mutation as defined by `mutations.txt` file.
+Then, the environment variable `MUTATION_ID` can be used to activate a single mutation as defined by the `mutations` file.
 The environment variable can be set before calling the test suite, i.e. `MUTATION_ID=1 cargo test`, `MUTATION_ID=2 ..`, etc. For every mutation count at of least one, the test suite should fail

 You can run `cargo mutagen -- --coverage` in order to reduce the time it takes to run the mutated code.
 When running on this mode, it runs the test suite at the beginning of the process and checks which tests are hitting mutated code.
 Then, for each mutation, instead of running the whole test suite again, it executes only the tests that are affected by the current mutation.
 This mode is specially useful when the test suite is slow or when the mutated code affects a little part of it.